asamuzaK/withExEditor/README.md

 ***

-## Options In Add-on Manager
+## Options

+### Toolbar Button Icon
+* Choose the icon.

-### Select An Editor
+### Editor Path
-* Select the editor which you want to use.
+* Enter the editor path.
-Or, you can enter the editor path directly in the input field below.
-* When selecting an editor on Mac OS X, pick the file under `/Applications/[yourEditor].app/Contents/MacOS/` directory.
+* When selecting an editor on Mac OS, pick the file under '/Applications/[yourEditor].app/Contents/MacOS/' directory.

+### Editor Label
+* Enter the label of the editor.
+* Disabled if editor is not selected.

 ### Command Line Options
 * Command line options of the editor.
-* When using backslash (`\`) character, it must be escaped with an extra backslash.
+* When using backslash (\) character, it must be escaped with an extra backslash. ex: C:\\Windows
-ex: `C:\\Windows`
-* If argument contains space(s), quote them with the double quotation mark (`"`).
+* If argument contains space(s), quote them with the double quotation mark ("). ex: "Some Arg"
-ex: `"Some Arg"`

 ### Put File Path After Command Line Options
 * Some editor requires the file path to be put after the command arguments.
 Enable this option in that case.

 ### Run Command In A Shell
 * Spawns a shell and runs a command within that shell.
 * If this option is enabled, you can run a shell script instead of executing the editor directly.
   1. Create a shell script (batch file) which executes the editor.
-  2. In `Select An Editor` option, pick that shell script instead of the editor.
+  2. In the 'Editor Path' field, enter the shell script path instead of the editor.
   3. Enable this option.

 ### Access Key
-* Access key commonly used for the context menu, the shortcut for toolbar button options panel, and the shortcut for executing the editor directly.
+* Access key commonly used for the context menu, the shortcut for opening options from the toolbar button, and the shortcut for executing the editor directly.
 * Choose any key, but it must be a single character.
-* In the context menu, press `key` itself.
+* In the context menu, press 'key' itself.

-### Enable Shortcut Key To Open / Close The Options Panel
+### Enable Shortcut Key To Open The Options
-* To open / close the panel from the toolbar button, press `Ctrl + Alt + key` (`Cmd + Opt + key` on Mac).
+* To open the options page, press 'Ctrl + Alt + key' ('Cmd + Opt + key' on Mac).

 ### Enable Shortcut Key To Execute The Editor Directly
-* To execute the editor without going through the context menu, press `Ctrl + Shift + key` (`Cmd + Shift + key` on Mac).
+* To execute the editor without going through the context menu, press 'Ctrl + Shift + key' ('Cmd + Shift + key' on Mac).

 ### Enable During Private Browsing
 * Enables if checked, disables if not.